keybase/homebrew-beta/README.md

           shasum -a 256 v1.0.0-15.tar.gz

 - Update the version: `version "1.0.0-15"`
+- Comment out the bottle section.
+We will update it below.
 - Commit and push the changes.
+After pushing, update your tap: `brew update`.

 ### Bottling

+    brew uninstall keybase
     brew install --build-bottle keybase
+    brew postinstall keybase/keybase/keybase
     brew bottle keybase

 In the `keybase/client-beta` repository, draft a new release.
 Select the correct/matching tag version from the drop down.